 Everyone is familiar with Ubisoft.
 Love them or hate them, they are the studio that has made some of the biggest franchises in gaming.
-From Assassin’s Creed to Watch Dogs and Far Cry to Rainbow Six, Ubisoft is a powerhouse of a developer.
+From Assassin’s Creed to Watch Dogs and the Far Cry games to Rainbow Six, Ubisoft is a powerhouse of a developer.

 Ubisoft doesn’t make bad games.
 In fact, they’ve made some pretty good ones and it’s hard to find one of their games below 75 on Metacritic.
 Everything they make has some satisfying gameplay, a decent story and mechanics that work pretty well.
 When you buy a Ubisoft game, you know it’ll have a certain level of quality.

 So with the recent releases of Watch Dogs Legion and Assassin’s Creed Valhalla, I should be excited.
 But really, I don’t care.
 I have no interest in these two games, and I doubt I will ever have any interest.
 The idea of playing a Watch Dogs or Assassin’s Creed game is just boring to me.

 These games just look like every other Ubisoft game that I’ve played.
 Without playing a second of either one, I already know that the map will be open world and covered with stuff to do like a chore list.
 I know that every mission will be “Go to this marker for an arbitrary reason”.
 And I know there will be some task I need to complete to unlock a section of the map.
 I know this because it’s everything I had to do in their other games.

 After Far Cry 4, I realised that this series was the same as their other franchises.
 Ubisoft would keep selling the same game over and over again, just in a new location.
 Far Cry New Dawn wasn’t even subtle about it.
 Rockstar and Bethesda might keep re-releasing GTA V and Skyrim over and over, but at least they don’t make it out like it’s a brand new game every time.